aryanbansal499/Agmarknet/README.md

 # Agmarknet
-This is a prototype of an app that I developed while interning for the National Information Center (NIC) of the Govt Of India.
+This is a prototype of an app that I developed while interning for the National Informatics Center (NIC), Govt Of India.